Brooke Candy: 2011–2013: Underground beginnings

 While working as a mannequin stylist for Hustler store fronts, Candy was approached at a party by producer Khris Lorenz, who was drawn to her outlandish fashion style and invited her to the studio to create a song together.
-Already having had amateur experience with publishing song concepts and covers of popular rap songs on her Tumblr blog, Candy and close friend Jesse Saint John worked with Lorenz on Candy's debut single "Das Me", which eventually received an official release on October 16, 2012.
+Already amateur experience with publishing song concepts and covers of popular rap songs on her Tumblr blog, Candy and close friend Jesse Saint John worked with Lorenz on Candy's debut single "Das Me", which eventually received an official release on October 16, 2012.

 In August 2012, Candy co-starred in the music video for "Genesis" by Canadian musician Grimes.
 The two met at a party after Candy's fashion caught Grimes' attention.
-During 2012 and 2013, Candy independently released her first three music videos for her songs; "Das Me", "Everybody Does", and "I Wanna Fuck Right Now" on YouTube.
-The videos had each amassed more than a million views by early 2013.
-Candy's first major label recording took place when she appeared on the track "Cloud Aura" on Charli XCX's debut album True Romance.
+During 2012 and 2013, Candy independently released her first three music videos for the songs, "Das Me", "Everybody Does", and "I Wanna Fuck Right Now" on YouTube.
+Each video had amassed more than a million views by early 2013.
+Candy's first major label recording was when she appeared on the track "Cloud Aura" on Charli XCX's debut album True Romance.
 The two were introduced by Azealia Banks when Candy hosted Banks' Mermaid Ball in Los Angeles.
-Candy recorded several club-rap songs during her early years in the music industry, eight of which accumulated on her debut mixtape,The Mixtape, self-released on June 25, 2013.
+Candy recorded several club-rap songs during her early years in the music industry, eight of which were on her debut mixtape,The Mixtape, self-released on June 25, 2013.

 2014–2017: Breakthrough, Opulence, and major-label releases

-In late 2013, Candy caught singer and songwriter Sia's attention, and was contacted via Instagram with the purpose of writing one song for her.
-Sia eventually ended up executive producing Candy's debut EP, helping her to get a record contract and to find, in Sia's words: "[a] decent, nice, honest management, and [to] help [her] make the art [she] want to make from a place of positive mental health and love".
+In late 2013, Candy caught singer and songwriter Sia's attention and Candy was contacted via Instagram about writing a song for Sia.
+Sia eventually ended up executive producing Candy's debut EP, helping her get a record contract and finding in Sia's words, "decent, nice, honest management, and (helping her) make... art (she) want(ed) to make from a place of positive mental health and love".
 Candy eventually signed with RCA Records in February 2014.
 "Opulence", co-written with Sia and produced by Diplo, was her first single with the label.
-Candy performed it on April 3, 2014, at Nicola Formichetti's debut Diesel fashion show on Venice before releasing it on April 22, 2014, for digital download along with its official music video directed by Steven Klein and styled by Formichetti.
-The video explores the theme of "freaks," a concept that was conceived by Candy and Formichetti at a drag bar in Tokyo.
+Candy performed it on April 3, 2014, at Nicola Formichetti's debut Diesel fashion show in Venice, Italy before releasing it on April 22, 2014, for digital download with its official music video directed by Steven Klein and styled by Formichetti.
+The video explores the theme of "freaks," a concept conceived by Candy and Formichetti at a drag bar in Tokyo.
 It features transgender women, drag queens, and gay men who are friends with Candy.
-"We're all freaks and outcasts, and this was meant to empower them," Candy said.
-Formichetti, Candy and Klein worked on a V Magazine shoot that led to Steven Klein directing "Opulence," the music video to the eponymous lead single from Candy's debut EP.
-It was released on May 6, 2014 to praise from critics.
+"We're all freaks and outcasts and this was meant to empower them," Candy said.
+Formichetti, Candy, and Klein worked on a V magazine shoot leading to Klein directing "Opulence," the music video to the eponymous lead single from Candy's debut EP.
+It was released on May 6, 2014 and commended by critics.